Food Poisoning

 • anyone else in your family is also sick with similar symptoms.

-Note that most food poisoning does not require medical care and can be treated at home by simple remedies.
+Note that most symptoms do not require medical care and can be cured at home by simple remedies.

-The following food poisoniong treatment or remedies are simple to follow and you can get quick relief.
+The following remedies are simple to follow and you can get quick relief.

 1. Mix a tablespoon of lemon juice or apple cider vinegar in a cup of hot water before a meal to prevent acid indigestion.